 Rev. Mavis Currie has been the minister at Knox since July 2011.
 Born and raised in West Flamborough, Ontario (just outside of Hamilton), Mavis is a graduate of McMaster University with a combined honours degree in French and English, and a Master’s of Divinity from Knox College, University of Toronto.
-Her’ first congregations were in western Canada in Virden and Lenore, Manitoba.
+Her first congregations were in western Canada in Virden and Lenore, Manitoba.
 After taking a few years off to raise her family, Mavis resumed her ministry at Westmount Presbyterian Church in London, serving as Minister to Youth and Young families for close to 10 years.
-Mavis lives with her husband, Tom and their brand new labradoodle puppy, Nellie.
-They have three children: Beth(23), Hannah (21) and Ian (19).
-They are all in university and are sometimes at home, and sometimes living away at school.
-Mavis loves a nice morning jog, a good book, and corny jokes.
+She has served as the moderator of the synod of Southwestern Ontario, the moderator of the presbytery of London and is an assessor with the New Beginnings experience of the national church.
+Mavis lives with her husband, Tom and their black labradoodle, Nellie and calico rescue cat, Maude.
+They have three children: Beth(28), Hannah (26) and Ian (24).
+She loves a hot cup of coffee, a morning run and corny jokes!

-Meghan Brockington is the Christian Education and Oureach Worker at Knox.
+Meghan Brockington is the Christian Education and Outreach Worker at Knox.
 She began working at our church in March 2015.
 Born in St. Thomas, Meghan has been attending Knox since she was a baby.
 She spent her childhood summers attending the Synod of South Western Ontario camp, Camp Kintail on the shore of Lake Huron, and went on to work at the camp for several years as a counsellor and later as the music and drama director for the 2007 summer season.
-Meghan lives with her husband, Caleb and their three young children: Brayden (7), Madison (5) and Mackenzie (4) who are just this year all in school.
+Meghan lives with her husband, Caleb and their three children: Brayden (13), Madison (11) and Mackenzie (10), along with their dog named Charli.
 Meghan loves singing, reading and spending time with her loved ones.